The U.S. Department of Housing and Urban Development will give the Nation $34.4 million — more than any other tribe in northern New Mexico.

 The economic recovery package will bring more money to San Juan County, but Nicastre didn't have details on which projects could receive funding.

-Priority for funding will be given to housing projects for which contracts can be awarded within about six months,
+Priority for funding will be given to housing projects for which contracts can be awarded within about six months, according to the housing department.

 The funding could fill gaps in the Nation's housing budget, which has seen cuts, said Audie Greybear, spokesman for the Nation's Division of Community Development.